dragonwocky/skink/README.md

 #### Feature Ideas (aka TODO list)

 - Rooms: when enabled by mods, users can run `room` and create a channel in a set category named after them, having complete moderation over that channel.
+- Voting system: round 1, register by voting; round 2, optionally change vote (if wanting to vote for winners).
 - Games: Hangman, Noughts & Crosses, Connect4, Battles.
 - Tags (custom commands).
 - Ranks/experience system.
 Including decay, roles based on position not just level, maybe way to "battle" other users for their xp?